9 Treks in Meghalaya For When You Need A Break From The Himalayas

 7. Dawki Trekking

 Trek in the border town of Dawki for an unforgettable experience.
 Dawki is only 2 km away from neighbour Bangladesh and is a major trade hub between the two countries.
 Notes of Bangladesh's rich culture is clearly seen in the town.
-While you're here you can hike around the town, get to know the locals, learn about the history of the two countries, and picnic at Umngot river, one of the cleanest rivers in India.
+This experience of trekking in Meghalaya will teach you more about the locals and regional history.
+You could also set up a picnic at Umngot river, one of the cleanest rivers in India.

 Difficulty level - Easy Duration - Half day Attractions - Dawki market, Umngot river, and India-Bangladesh border.

 Located at a distance of around 50 km from Shillong, Weiloi is a village in Meghalaya famous for its scenic natural beauty which stretches till Umngi, a place famous for its natural hot water springs.
 With over 18 km of walking and tricky routes on the way, the trek may come off a tad difficult, but it's totally worth it once you reach the water springs.
 If you don't wish to take up this challenging route, there is another route to fulfil your trek in Meghalaya at its base in Weiloi that goes towards Mawblang.